chinpeitang/Springboard_FDS/CapstoneProject/README.txt

+Please read the presentation FinalPresentation_HardDrive.pptx and report FinalReport_HardDrive.html (please download and open in browser) for details.

+xxxxxxxxxxxx

 Since importing data is time consuming, two files are created: one for importing data (harddrive_readdata.R), and another for processing data (harddrive_quickloaddata.R).

 6 major functions are currently programmed: